oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.block_type_extension, alias: container }
 ```

-Now we can define a template like this:
+Now we can define a template for wrapping container elements into a `<div>` tag:
 ```twig
 {% block div_container_widget %}
     <div{{ block('block_attributes') }}>